 The World Health Organization (WHO)’s mission to promote health, keep the world safe, and serve the vulnerable is articulated in its global strategy on digital health 2020–2025.
 At the heart of this strategy, the WHO aims to improve health for everyone, everywhere by accelerating the development and adoption of appropriate, accessible, affordable, scalable and sustainable person-centric digital health solutions to prevent, detect and respond to epidemics and pandemics, developing infrastructure and applications.
 This should enable countries to use health data to promote health and wellbeing, and to achieve the health-related Sustainable Development Goals and the triple billion targets of WHO’s Thirteenth General Programme of Work, 2019–2023.

 Although digital transformation of healthcare can be troublesome, technologies including Artificial Intelligence (AI) have proven potential to enhance health outcomes by improving medical diagnosis, data-based treatment decisions, digital therapeutics, clinical trials, self-management of care and person-centered care, as well as creating more evidence-based knowledge, skills and competence for professionals to support health care.
-The AI phenomenon of machines being able to solve problems that require human intelligence has recently seen an enormous rise of interest due to the recognition of its great potential.
+The AI phenomenon of machines being able to solve problems that once was believed would require human intelligence has recently seen an enormous rise of interest due to the recognition of its great potential.
 With the increasing availability of healthcare data and the rapid progress of analytics techniques, AI has the potential to transform the health sector, one of the most important sectors for societies and economies worldwide.

 Purpose

 In order to facilitate the safe and appropriate development and use of AI solutions in healthcare, the International Telecommunication Union (ITU) and the WHO have established a Focus Group on AI for Health (FG-AI4H).
 To support its work, FG-AI4H created several working groups, including a Working Group on Regulatory Considerations (WG-RC) on AI for Health.
-The WG-RC consists of multiple stakeholders including representatives from regulatory bodies, policy makers, academia, and industry who explored regulatory considerations and emerging “good practices” for the development and use of AI in healthcare and therapeutic development.
+The WG-RC consists of multiple stakeholders including representatives from regulatory bodies, policy makers, academia, and industry who explored regulatory and health technology assessment considerations and emerging “good practices” for the development and use of AI in healthcare and therapeutic development.

 This publication is aimed as a general, high-level, and nonexclusive overview of key regulatory considerations’ topic areas delivered by the WG-RC on AI for health, which supports the overarching FG-AI4H framework.
 Recognizing that a single publication cannot address the specifics of the various AI solutions that can be used for therapeutic development or healthcare applications generally, the WG-RC’s overview will highlight some of the key regulatory principles and concepts, such as risk/benefit assessments and considerations for the evaluation and monitoring of the performance of AI solutions.
 Throughout the process, the WG-RC will take into consideration different stakeholder perspectives, as well as different global and regional settings.
 This WG-RC’s overview is not intended as a guidance, regulation, or policy.
 Rather, it is meant as a listing of key regulatory concepts and a resource that can be considered by all relevant stakeholders in medical devices ecosystems, including but not limited to, developers who are exploring and developing AI solutions, regulators who might be in the process of identifying approaches to manage and facilitate AI solutions, manufacturers who design and develop AI-embedded medical devices, health practitioners who deploy and use such medical devices and AI solutions, and those working to remit.